shubhamgptln/hotels-data-merge/README.md

 There is a DockerFile to containerize the application.
 Steps to run app container are as follows:-
 1. To build a container

    `docker build -t hotel-merge-app -f ./deployments/Dockerfile/ .`
-2. To run the container
-   3.